-Whether you’re a medical student, nursing school graduate, or someone seeking higher education in biomedical sciences, you will face critical challenges while learning Pharmacology.
+Whether you’re a medical student, a nursing school graduate, or someone seeking higher education in biomedical sciences, you will face critical challenges while learning pharmacology.

 Why Use Flash Cards to Study Pharmacology?

 Flashcards improve your memory through a practiced information retrieval process.
 It is an effective self-testing method that saves time and places the concepts in the long-term memory of human beings.